-Using his creativity, Killigan took some dry pieces of wood from the surroundings and placed them at their entrances and pushed hard.
-After some struggling, a loud suction nose rattled the boy’s ears and a large amount of gunk fell from the holes and onto the ground, making the removal of the gauntlets much easier.
+Killigan took some large pieces of wood from the surroundings and used them as a lever to push the gauntlets.
+After some difficult struggling resulting in falling in the mid several times, a loud pop rattled the boy’s ears and a large amount of gunk fell from the entryway of the gauntlets and onto the ground, making the removal of the objects much easier.

 Finally, Killigan could see what they were.
-Unfortunately, they were significantly heavier than he thought and created quite a struggle to haul them over to a tint patch of dry land nearby.
-They would have landed with a thud if the land weren't so soft.
+They were significantly heavier than he thought and created quite a struggle to haul them over to a tiny patch of dry land nearby.

 “Good grief.
 So heavy.
-And they’re, like, five times the size of my own hands.”
+And they’re easily five times the size of my own hands.”
 The boy panted and looked over the two gauntlets while he tried to catch his breath.
 “What are they even holding?”

-Having become more fragile, Killigan managed to break off the mud serving as glue between the fingers and pry them open.
+With the mud having become more fragile, Killigan managed to break the remnant serving as glue between the fingers and pry them open.
 His eyes widened when he saw what the gauntlets had clamped onto and fell onto his rear, stunned.

 “I need to get this to my house and quick.
 If anyone sees this they’ll probably try to steal them from me.”